erlingrj/lf-xmos/README.md

 ## Brief intro
 XCore is a commercial PRET machine by XMOS.
 It delivers predictable timing with hardware multithreading.
-This intial stab at a port currently only uses a single logical core to run a Lingua Franca program in bare-metal mode.
-Future work is to port the multi-threaded C runtime to use.
+I have implemented both the single-threaded and the multi-threaded API here.
+Still some unresolved issues relating to appropriate stack-sizes and how to deal with Physical actions.

 This has only been tested using the XCore cycle accurate simulator "xsim"

 ## Quick start